SpireX64/spirex-di/docs/docs/05-Basics/01-Container-Configuration/05-Safe-Factory-Binding.md

 This is a natural consequence of how factories work — the container cannot know which dependencies are requested without actually executing the factory function.

-Executing a factory just to discover its dependencies is **unsafe**:
+Executing a factory merely to discover its dependencies is **unsafe**:
 - the factory may create objects;
 - it may perform side effects;
 - it may assume the application is already running.